 |Housing Benefit payments||

-Your bank sort-code, account number and name on account.
+Your bank sort code, account number and name on the account.

-For payments to your landlord - your landlord’s bank sort-code, account number and name on account. *Payment can only be made to landlords where the claimant satisfies certain criteria.
+*Payment can only be made to landlords if the claimant satisfies certain criteria.

 Already receiving benefits?